1838 Vrancea earthquake: Casualties

 On 13 January 1838, Manolache Florescu, Bucharest Police Chief, submitted a report, according to that 73 people lost their lives and 14 were injured.
 Among victims, eight were from Bucharest.
 But the Consul General of France in Bucharest, Marquis de Châteaugiron, reported over 720 dead and as many wounded.
 Prof. Dr. Gheorghe Mărmureanu, Director of the National Institute for Earth Physics, stated that in the 1838 earthquake "767 people died".
-Andreas Ludwig Jeitteles (1799–1878), a Czech physician and writer, quotes in one of his works 12 deaths and 40 wounded in Bucharest.
+Andreas Ludwig Jeitteles (1799–1878), a Czech medical doctor and writer, quotes in one of his works 12 deaths and 40 wounded in Bucharest.